xjki/ObjCHelpers/README.md

 ### Use

-Add needed helper classes from Classes folder to your app target
+Add needed helper classes from Classes folder to your app target.

-Add test classes for used helper classes to your unittests target (configured with OCHamcrest) if interested.
+Add test classes for helpers you are using to your unittests target (should be configured with OCHamcrest) if interested.

 ### Creators